kisstopherr/Dynamic-Binds/README.md

 NOTE:

-- You can change the `F4` and `F7` to any button you want for your binds.
+- You can change the `F4` and `F7` buttons for your binds.
 - `Developer 1` shows the console output in the top left corner of your screen.
+(Optional)

 ### Setup